hneth/riskyr/README.md

 -   The conditional probability that Ms. Smith is actually free of hustosis given her negative test result is 99.1% (as `NPV = 0.991`).

 In case you are surprised by these answers, you are a good candidate for additional instruction in risk literacy.
 One of the strengths of `riskyr` is to analyze and view the scenario from a variety of different perspectives.
-Here is a quick overview over its different types of visualizations:
+To get you started immediately, we provide a few introductory examples that illustrate different types of visualizations.

 #### Tree diagram